Daniel Orton

-Daniel Joseph Orton (born August 6, 1990) is an American professional basketball player.
-He is a 6-foot 10-inch, 265-pound center who played college basketball for the University of Kentucky.
+Daniel Joseph Orton (born August 6, 1990) is an American former professional basketball player.
+He is a 6-foot 10-inch, 265-pound center who played college basketball for the Kentucky Wildcats.

 High school career

 Orton played for Bishop McGuinness High School in Oklahoma City.
 Bishop McGuinness won the class 4A state championship Orton's freshman, sophomore, and junior year.
 During his senior season, he tore his anterior cruciate ligament in his knee, cutting his final season of high school basketball short.
 He averaged 14 points, 11 rebounds and 5 blocks per game as a junior.

 Considered a five-star recruit by Rivals.com, Orton was listed as the No. 4 center and the No. 22 player in the nation in 2009.

 He was recruited to the University of Kentucky by Billy Gillispie; however, Gillispie was fired following Orton's senior season.
 Orton kept his commitment to Kentucky after John Calipari was hired by the university.